Ilansos/NistCVEs2Slack/readme.md

-# CVE Notification System
+# NistCVE2Slack: CVE Notification System

-This Python script automates the process of fetching recent cybersecurity vulnerabilities from the National Vulnerability Database (NVD) and posting them into a Slack channel using a MicroK8s deployment with Docker.
-This documentation covers the entire setup, configuration, and usage of the script in a Kubernetes environment.
+This Python script automates the process of fetching recent cybersecurity vulnerabilities from the National Vulnerability Database (NVD) and posting them into a Slack channel.

+## How It Works

+The script is designed to run once a day as a Kubernetes CronJob, ensuring that it fetches and delivers up-to-date information about new vulnerabilities in a timely manner.
+Here's how it operates:

+  1- Kubernetes CronJob Setup: The script is deployed to a Kubernetes cluster, which is configured to trigger its execution daily using a CronJob.
+This automates the process, minimizing manual intervention and ensuring daily updates.

+  2- Fetching CVEs: When triggered, the script queries the NIST API for CVEs reported within the last 24 hours, categorized by severity levels such as "Medium," "High," and "Critical."

+  3- Slack Notification: The script formats the CVE information and posts it into a specified Slack channel, making the information easily accessible to the team for quick review and action.

+  4- Logs: Logging is integrated into the script to track its execution, including API response statuses, any CVEs found, and the success or failure of sending notifications to Slack.

 ## System Requirements